-R is becoming an increasingly popular language for interactive geographic data and graph analysis thanks to robust and well-mantained packages like sf and igraph/tidygraph.
+Hi everyone!
+R is becoming an increasingly popular language for interactive geographic data and graph analysis thanks to robust and well-maintained packages like sf and igraph/tidygraph.

 Spatial networks, such as transport networks, river basins, power grids and geolocated social networks, have both a graph and a spatial nature that can be better understood and analysed when represented in a clear and consistent class system.

 At present, however, no mature, well tested and ‘tidy’ class exists for spatial network data, representing a gap in R’s spatial and network analysis ecosystems.

-For these reasons we invite you to join a hackathon on spatial networks on the date TBD.
-The hackathon is an official satellite event of the ERUM2020 conference, and it will be focussed on developing and testing of the new R package on spatial networks: sfnetworks.
+For these reasons we invite you to join an online webinar and a hackathon on spatial networks on the 16th of June as official satellite events of the e-Rum2020 conference.
+The events will be focused on introducing and testing of the new R package on spatial networks: sfnetworks.
 We recently released the version 0.2.0 “Neutor” of the package and you can read the first introductory vignette here.